I-M-Iqbal/I-M-Iqbal.github.io/content/blog/strict-liability-terrorism-offences-in-the-terrorism-act-2000.md

 +++
 date = '2025-06-02T21:46:32+01:00'
-title = 'Why S.58 and S.57 are perhaps the worst offences created by the Terrorism Act 2000'
+title = 'Why S.58 is perhaps the worst offences created by the Terrorism Act 2000'

 tags = ["Terrorism Law"]